GivAlz/wtprompt/README.md

 *wtPrompt*: a lightweight, no-nonsense library for managing your LLM prompts.

 Tired of cluttering your code with blocks of text? *wtPrompt* lets you keep your code clean by loading prompts from text files.
 Say goodbye to length issues and linting headaches.

-Features:
+## Why wtPrompt?

+- ✅ **Lightweight, zero bloat**: need to just work with prompts?
+No need for a full MLOps library, such as Haystack
+- ✅ **Haystack-inspired syntax**: Leverage an already established syntax for streamlined prompt management
+- ✅ **Markdown-friendly**: OpenAI is popularizing Markdown as a prompt language, *wtPrompt* is ready for that!
-- ✅ Easily load prompts from a directory or json
+- ✅ **Easy Prompt Managament**: Instantly load prompts from a directory or JSON file
-- ✅ Insert text inside your prompt at runtime
+- ✅ **Dynamic Prompts**: Seamlessly insert text into your prompts at runtime
-- ✅ Readily available, basic preprocessing for the inserted text
+- ✅ **Built-in Preprocessing** Access straightforward, ready-to-use preprocessing for your text

 ### Folder-Based Prompt Loading